dorthava/java-JUnit/README.md

-# repository-template
+# java-JUnit
-Template repository for all the projects.
+Exercises for learning testing technology with JUnit